 If you are fond of a sweet dish, don’t worry we have something for you too.
 The meaning of Slatko is ‘sweet’.
 It is prepared in homes and served to guests as a welcome dish.
 These are basically preservatives made from various types of fruits like cherries, lemon even rose petals are there to give that wonderful smell.
 Although you can get these at some restaurants, if you want that real taste, you should ask some locals to invite you for dinner.

-A very old Serbian dish, which is quite popular in neighbouring countries too.
+A very old Serbian dish, which is quite popular in neighboring countries too.
 It is considered a real Serbian delicious by locals and dates back to the origin of Serbia.
 This is tripe soup served in a stew.
 It is made using various vegetables and different herbs.
 It is served with boiling potatoes alongside to make it a bit heavy.
 This is a traditional dish that you must try if you visit Serbia.
 Warning: This dish is not for people with a weak stomach.
 Let us know if you tried this one.

 So these were some of the local Serbian cuisines that one must try when in Serbia.
 Let us know in the comment section below, how you find the food there.